Scanning through images has become an excellent way for online shoppers to find what they are looking for and to stay entertained.

-The first thing you need to do for web optimisation is to reduce your image size as much as possible so it will be easy and quick to open even on slow internet connections.
+The first thing you need to do for web optimization is to reduce your image size as much as possible so it will be easy and quick to open even on slow internet connections.
 Compression tools like Compress JEG, TinyPNG, and even Microsoft Office Picture Manager are great for compressing web images.
-Adobe Photoshop is a great programme to consider if you want to keep quality loss to a bare minimum.
+Adobe Photoshop is a great program to consider if you want to keep quality loss to a bare minimum.

 Use the right file name

 Give your image a descriptive file name.
-This will make it easier to find the image whether on PC or on the internet.
+This will make it easier to find the image whether on a PC or on the internet.

 Get the right alt text